scothew/s3management/lab2/README.md

 This lab will take you through the process of viewing and setting storage classes on an object and setting up lifecycle policies.

 ## Storage Classes
-Each object in Amazon S3 has a storage class associated with it.
-For example, if you list all objects in the bucket, the console shows the storage class for all the objects in the list.
+Every object in Amazon S3 has a storage class associated with it.
+By default, objects are in the STANDARD class.
+When using the S3 Management Console, when you list objects in the bucket, the console shows the storage class.
 ![Storage Classes](../images/3-ObjectStorageClass.png)

 Amazon S3 offers the following storage classes: